-Although it might seem like common knowledge that your personality and career are obviously linked – that wasn’t the trending belief for a long time in the United States.
+Although it might seem like common knowledge that there are certain best careers for your personality type – that wasn’t the trending belief for a long time in the United States.
 Due to wars, the Great Depression, and societal pressures, many believed that work was an obligatory endeavor necessary to keep food on the table and contribute to a bright future for offspring.
-Careers were far from being held as an avenue for individual expression.
+But times have changed, and in this period of prosperity many people are asking “

 **Pointer: when you take this test, think, “What do I prefer?”
 NOT “What do I actually do?”.

 Just a warning: once you do know your type, you are in severe danger of becoming addicted.
 Don’t say we didn’t warn you.

 Ok little darlings, let’s see what careers for your personality type fit you best.

 Take 5 minutes to learn about your ideal career.

 The name says it all.
 ESTJ’s need to be in charge of their work environment.
 They do best when they can manage, coordinate, delegate, and drive other people to achieve goals.
 They prefer structure – and lots of it – and don’t mind stepping in to create organization in their work place.
 ESTJ’s work best with other people – alone time only drains their energy and doesn’t inspire them to be better.
 They like taking on responsibility and are great decision makers.
 Practicality is also a must – they need to see real impact, and they’d prefer to see it yesterday.

 Ideal Careers: Finance, Business Management, Supervisors

 Stay away from: Lots of alone time, little control, subjective fields (arts, humanities, social).